rubzk/blog/content/posts/intro-to-machine-learning.md

 tags: ["programming", "python", "machine-learning"]
 ---

-Following advice from leaders in the world of DS (Data Science) in Argentina, I decided to look for an old notebook that I had made to practice and write a short article that may help someone understand what is done in data science or able to introduce someone who has not the slightest idea in basic concepts.
+Following advice from leaders in the world of DS (Data Science) in Argentina, I decided to look for an old notebook that I had made to practice and write a short article that may help someone understand what is done in data science or introduce someone who has not the slightest idea in basic concepts.

 ## Summary

-What we are going to be doing throughout the post is through a dataset (Dataset) provided by one of the kaggle competitions, we are going to first carry out a brief analysis of the information we have and then carry out a predictive model that identifies according to certain variables that the data set has if the person survived or not.
+What we are going to be doing throughout the post is through a dataset (Dataset) provided by one of the kaggle competitions, we are going to first carry out a brief analysis of the information we have and then carry out a predictive model that identifies , according to certain variables, if the person survived or not.

-***Quick note***: *Kaggle is one of the best sites to learn data science and machine learning, it has many competitions to practice, free tutorials of many of the practices that are applied and user notebooks giving their point of view on each topic.
+***Quick note***: *Kaggle is one of the best sites to learn data science and machine learning, it has many competitions to practice, free tutorials and user notebooks giving their point of view on each topic.
 I highly recommend going in and exploring on your own.*

 ## First step: Quick data check

-First things first, kaggle provides us with two datasets: one for training (train.csv) and one for testing (test.csv).
+First things first, kaggle provides us with two datasets: **one for training** (train.csv) and **one for testing** (test.csv).
 What does this mean?
 When we are developing a predictive model we have to feed our information model so that it learns and then somehow before taking it to production we have to perform a test with other information that is not the one used to train it, more than anything to eliminate possible biases.
 For this reason, generally when we have a dataset we divide the data before starting to develop the model, this time kaggle provides it directly divided.

 Before starting, we are going to load the python libraries that we are going to be using in the post and a brief explanation of each one.